 Many healthcare departments have begun to instill rounding in patient rooms as well as in hallways, waiting rooms, restrooms, and even entrance areas to ensure a safe physical environment.
 These rounds, referred to commonly as Environment of Care (EOC) rounds, play a critical role in ensuring the safety of patients and staff, as well as in optimizing the overall operations of a healthcare facility.
 (1)

-Checklists are one of the most effective tools that care teams can use to ensure consistency and quality while performing Environment of Care rounding.
+Using checklists in healthcare is one of the most effective tools that care teams can use to ensure consistency and quality while performing Environment of Care rounding.
 Checklists provide a list of items that healthcare teams should ask or observe during rounds.
-(3) Every action item on the rounding checklist should be clearly defined and have a specific person assigned to the task, in order to ensure that it is properly followed upon.
+(3) Every action item on the rounding checklist should be clearly defined and have a specific person assigned to the task, in order to ensure that it is properly followed.

 - Does the room need to be rearranged to clear paths (with the patient’s permission)?

 - Are all beds adjusted into a locked position?

 - Has the room been arranged so that items are within the patient's reach (e.g., are walking aids within safe reach)?